Introduction to electricity current: Everyone should know about types of electricity, these are Static Electricity and Current Electricity.

 - Direct Voltage

-Alternating means changes its cycle from positive to negative and vice versa.
-We get Alternating supply in household.
+Alternating means changing its cycle from positive to negative and vice versa.
+We get Alternating supply in the household.

 Direct means constant supply with fixed polarity of terminals positive and negative.
 Battery is an example of direct power supply.